arno-di-loreto/openapi-map/README.md

 ## How to build and modify

-You need to install gulp and bower in order to build the project:
+You need to install gulp in order to build the project:
 ```
 npm install -g gulp
-npm install -g bower
 ```

 Command lines to download project's dependancies:
 ```
 npm install
-bower install
 ```

 Command line to build the project (generated files will be available in dist folder):